aws-solutions-library-samples/guidance-for-carbon-data-lake-on-aws/README.md

-# Welcome to your CDK TypeScript project
+# Welcome to CarbonLake Quickstart CDK Application

 This is a blank project for TypeScript development with CDK.

 The `cdk.json` file tells the CDK Toolkit how to execute your app.

+The `cdk.context.json` file tells the CDK Toolkit the context and parameters for your app.
+You will need to define:

+* `adminEmail`            The email address for the administrator of the app
+* `repoBranch`            The branch name that you want to automatically deploy in your pipeline

 ## Useful commands

 * `npm run build`                          compile typescript to js
 * `npm run watch`                          watch for changes and compile
-* `npm run test`                           perform the jest unit tests
+* `npm run test`                           perform the jest unit tests\
-* `cdk deploy --context adminEmail=value`  deploy this stack to your default AWS account/region w/ a pre-created admin user
 * `cdk diff`                               compare deployed stack with current state
 * `cdk synth`                              emits the synthesized CloudFormation template
+* `cdk deploy "CarbonLakeQuickstartCiCdStack/Deploy/*"`     deploy this stack to your default AWS account/region w/o the CDK pipeline
+* `cdk deploy --all`                       deploy this application CI/CD stack and then link your repo for automated pipeline

 ## To set up your environment